Axion-mediated photon-to-photon transitions in high finesse dielectric resonators

 In Fig.~\ref{fig_03}(a) we show the corresponding resonance frequencies for both the TE and TM modes, in scaled units, versus the $\ell$ index, for $\ell$ ranging from $6$ to $10$.
 Such values of $\ell$ are typical for high-$Q$ Mie modes.
-We see an almost linear increase of the Mie mode frequencies with increasing $\ell$.
+We see an almost linear increase in the Mie mode frequencies with increasing $\ell$.
 In Fig.~\ref{fig_03}(b) we show the scaled frequency difference $\Delta fS/c$ of modes with the same $\ell$.
 We see that it remains almost constant $\Delta fS/c \simeq 0.05$.
-This means that for axion masses at the range of $\sim\mu$eV the particle radius would be in the milimeter scale, while the EM radiation will be in the microwave range.
+This means that for axion masses at the range of $\sim\mu$eV$/c^2$ the particle radius would be in the millimeter scale, while the EM radiation will be in the microwave range.